Namukuru/Tracker/README.md

 5. Income Categorization: Define custom categories for income (e.g., groceries, rent, entertainment) to facilitate organization and analysis.
 6. Visualisation: Graphs and charts are used to help users to track spending trends over time.

+# Features to be included
+1. Budgeting: Users should be able to set a budget